Is your child ready for a cell phone? Take this quiz to find out.

 {{show-toc}}

-LifeLock recently updated its website to categorize its plan options under different use cases, ranging from “budget friendly” to “best protection” and “all in one” coverage.
+To combat its complicated offerings, LifeLock recently updated its website to categorize plans under different use cases — ranging from “budget friendly” to “best protection” and “all in one” coverage.

 While this makes it harder to compare plan options side by side, the simplest explanation is that the more money you give LifeLock, the more protection it provides in return.